adbyrne/XTrkCAD/app/lib/Readme.md

 The files written by XTrackCAD 5.2 are versioned to only be read by 5.2, but it can also read files from earlier versions.
 If you get into trouble, please reach out, we may be able to help - but always back-up.

-We will fix important bugs you find in the GA Release.
+We will fix important bugs you find in subsequent releases.

 To report bugs, please use the SourceForge bugs reporting page https://sourceforge.net/p/xtrkcad-fork/bugs/

 To discuss the Release, please use the user forum https://xtrackcad.groups.io/g/main/topics

-# XTrackCAD 5.2.2 Beta 3 Notes#
+# XTrackCAD 5.2.2 GA Notes#

 This file contains installation instructions and up-to-date information regarding XTrackCad.